lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **Introduction:** This tutorial provides an introduction to the content of the sumulated Rubin Observatory Solar System data accessible via the Rubin Data Preview DP0.3.

 The tutorial consists of several parts, with all parts aiming to illustrate varius features of the DP0.3.
 First part demonstrates how to plot the celestial posiition of a single, pre-selected Solar system object on the sky as a funtion of time.
-The second part extract absolute magnitudes of objects in a region of the sky where DP0.3 data are present, and correlate those with the phase of the
+The object, with the ssObjectId of -735085100561880491happens to be well-observed, with  The second part extract absolute magnitudes of objects in a region of the sky where DP0.3 data are present, and correlate those with the phase of the

 This tutorial assumes the successful completion of the beginner-level Portal tutorial 01, and uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).